 - Two 6-ounce skin-on wild Yukon River salmon fillets

 While the water heats and the couscous cooks, prepare the salsa fresca.

 Prep the salsa fresca ingredients

-- Peel the cucumbers, if desired, and trim off the ends.
-Cut the cucumbers lengthwise into quarters, then crosswise into ¼-inch-thick pieces.
-Measure out 1 cup cucumbers; save the rest for another use.
+- Peel the cucumber, if desired, and trim off the ends.
+Cut the cucumber lengthwise into quarters, then crosswise into ¼-inch-thick pieces.
+Measure out 1 cup cucumber pieces; save the rest for another use.